micmejia/bible-dump/AMPC/Genesis/Gen 47.md

-When the time drew near that Israel must die, he called his son Joseph and said to him, If now I have found favor in your sight, [^b]put your hand under my thigh and [promise to] deal loyally and faithfully with me.
+When the time drew near that Israel must die, he called his son Joseph and said to him, If now I have found favor in your sight, put your hand under my thigh and [promise to] deal loyally and faithfully with me.
 Do not bury me, I beg of you, in Egypt,